Spotlight on: Catherine Mannheim

 Catherine Mannheim is well known for her creative use of precious metals, experimenting with different colours of gold to generate designs for unique engagement rings and wedding bands.
 She uses a range of tools to make different marks and patterns on the metal surfaces, so that each piece is individual in its design.
 The rich colours and matte finishes of the gold she uses in her designs along with the her play of surface textures, shapes and gemstone colours, really emphasize an almost rustic, Old World feeling across all of her jewellery.

-Catherine’s range of sophisticated and highly wearable pieces, exude an air of elegance and style.
+Catherine's range of sophisticated and highly wearable pieces, exude an air of elegance and style.
 It comes as little surprise to us that her work has become a firm favourite with DesignYard customers.
-But don’t just take our word for it, book your appointment to view the Catherine Mannheim collection at DesignYard in person.
+Book your appointment to view the Catherine Mannheim collection at DesignYard in person.